-Summary of Recommendations in the 2008 Update: Between July 1, 2007 and June 30, 2008, 406 articles met the search criteria; 10 additional publications were brought to the attention of the committee.
-Of the 416 articles, 40 papers were identified to have an impact on the GINA Report (updated 2007) that was posted on the website in December 2007 either by: 1) confirming, that is, adding or replacing an existing reference, or 2) modifying, that is, changing the text or introducing a concept requiring a new recommendation to the report.
-The summary is reported in three segments: A) Modifications in the text; B) References that provided confirmation or an update of previous recommendations; and C) Changes or modifications to the text.
+For the 2010 update, between July 1, 2009 and June 30, 2010, 402 articles met the search criteria.
+Of the 402, 23 papers were identified to have an impact on the GINA report.
+The changes prompted by these publications were posted on the website in December 2010.
+These were either: A) modifying, that is, changing the text or introducing a concept requiring a new recommendation to the report; or B) confirming, that is, adding to or replacing an existing reference.